progress4apple/progress.rocks/_drafts/to-act-is-the-most-natural-way-of-feeling.md

 You'll be surprised how fast 20 minutes are over and you'll likely find yourself keep going.
 And if you really don't feel motivated enough to keep going: Don't worry!
 You should be proud of you anyways, since you managed to get started - which was the hardest part after all!

+If you use Apple Reminders to organise your to-do lists, Progress for Apple Reminders can help you to achieve what you want.
+Give it a try and let me know what you think!

 <p class="cta button">
 <a href="http://beta.progress.rocks" target="_blank">
 <strong>Get the Beta now!</strong>